-To calculate your calories, MealPrepPro uses the Harris–Benedict equation revised by Roza and Shizgal in 1984.
-This takes your BMR (Basal Metabolic Rate - the number of calories your body would burn if you just sit on the couch all day) and your TDEE (Total daily energy expenditure from your activity level).
+To calculate your calories, MealPrepPro uses the Mifflin-St Jeor equation.
+This equation estimates your Basal Metabolic Rate (BMR) which is the number of calories your body would burn if you just sit on the couch all day) and your TDEE (Total daily energy expenditure from your activity level).

 Your BMR is calculated using your age, weight, height and gender.